adney11/probe-api/tools/text_parts/README_10.md

 ## About
 `ProbeAPI Tools` is a set of cross platform console command line utilities which are using public API to make distributed pinging, tracerouting and etc.
 All these tools are working almost the same as Windows and Linux built-in tools, but all network operations are going from different hosts in internet.
-"d" prefix from the name of all tools comes from thw word **d**istributed.
+"d" prefix from the name of all tools comes from the word **d**istributed.

 ## Particular Tools Documentation